Winx Club: The Mystery of the Abyss

 After the release of the first Winx Club movie, Iginio Straffi stated that Rainbow was "counting on" making second and third Winx films.
-In 2010, it was announced that Viacom (the eventual co-owner of Rainbow and owner of Nickelodeon) would provide the resources necessary to produce the film.
+In 2010, it was announced that Viacom, the eventual co-owner of Rainbow, would provide the resources necessary to produce the film.
 The Mystery of the Abyss was animated using Autodesk Maya and other programs over a period of two years.